-The Company maintains its cash in bank deposit accounts, which, at times, may exceed federally insured limits.
+The Company maintains its cash and cash equivalents in bank deposit accounts, which, at times, may exceed federally insured limits.
 The Company has not experienced any losses in such accounts; however, amounts in excess of the federally insured limit may be at risk if the bank experiences financial difficulties.